den4ikr/geoappcode/README.md

 To set up and run the app you should copy the repository on computer.
 Open the folder and in the termianl run "npm install" to create the package.json file.
-The you can open the app in browser by writing one of these command: "npm start" or "yarn start"
+Then you can open the app in browser by writing one of these commands: "npm start" or "yarn start"